CanOpener/PongPlusPlus/docs/Communications_API_v1.0.md

 #### Client --> Server
 #### Message type: 10
 #### Description
 Sent to the Server when a client wishes to leave a game.
-This can only be sent if the client is in a game loby he created. once the game started and the client wishes to leave the game another call is used for that which can be seen in the section below.
 #### Payload
 ```
 1 byte      : uint      : Message type